'Hammer, hammer, hammer': Canada lobbies U.S. before NAFTA talks

 "When the relationship is without any great problems, people tend to go to sleep on both sides," he tells Reuters.

-Attendees include Neel Kashkari, President of the Federal Reserve Bank of Minneapolis, and Joc O'Rourke, chief executive officer of phosphate giant Mosaic Co (MOS.N).
+Attendees include Neel Kashkari, President of the Federal Reserve Bank of Minneapolis, and Joc O'Rourke, chief executive officer of phosphate giant Mosaic Co.

 Asked about the Canadian message, O'Rourke says most companies want freer or fairer trade.
 Pressed as to whether they will stand up for Canada, he replies: "They will of course stand up for what is in their best interest."